 In 2011, Ashley Garbaccio, developed The Wonders of Wyckoff, an historical coloring book of Wyckoff to earn the Girls Scouts of America Gold Award.
 The coloring book is for the children and residents of Wyckoff.
 Beneath the drawings are short facts pertaining to the illustration including its historical significance.

 The data relating to the real estate for sale on this web site comes in part from the Internet Data Exchange Program of the NJMLS.
-Real estate listings held by brokerage firms other than the publisher of this website are marked with the Internet Data Exchange logo and information about them includes the name of the listing brokers.
+Real estate listings held by brokerage firms other than New Jersey MLS are marked with the Internet Data Exchange logo and information about them includes the name of the listing brokers.
 Some properties listed with the participating brokers do not appear on this website at the request of the seller.
 Listings of brokers that do not participate in Internet Data Exchange do not appear on this website.
 All information deemed reliable but not guaranteed.
-Source: New Jersey Multiple Listing Service, Inc. 2018 New Jersey Multiple Listing Service, Inc. All rights reserved.
+Source: New Jersey Multiple Listing Service, Inc. 2020 New Jersey Multiple Listing Service, Inc. All rights reserved.